ibm-cloud-docs/codeengine/build.md

 ### Creating a build run with the CLI
 {: #build-run-cli}

 To submit a build run from a build configuration with the CLI, use the `buildrun submit` command.
-This command reqires the name of a build configuration and also allows other optional arguments.
+This command requires the name of a build configuration and also allows other optional arguments.
 For a complete listing of options, see the [`ibmcloud ce buildrun submit`](/docs/codeengine?topic=codeengine-cli#cli-buildrun-submit) command.
 {: shortdesc}

 The following example runs a build that is called `helloworld-build-run` and uses the `helloworld-build` build: